VedantSG123/R3FPointsFX/README.md

 #### Updating progress:

+Always update the progress using `pointsRef`.

+> [!Warning]
-Always update the progress using `pointsRef`. <span style="color:red;">Do not use state variables for progress</span> as it will cause serious performance issues.
+> Do not use state variables for progress as it will cause serious performance issues.

 The usage of `pointsRef.udateProgress` is demonstrated in the sandbox 😊

 #### Ref methods